In this Amazon FBA for Beginners guide, we’ll walk you through how to sell on Amazon and give you six tips for success.

 Clearly, there is a lot of data here to keep track of.
 How do you make sure you’ve included all the keywords in the most vital areas your listing?
 One of our favorite tools that simplifies the listing creation process is called Listing Builder.
 This feature is included in Viral Launch’s Keyword Research, a tool that allows you to easily gather a comprehensive list of keywords and write your copy on the fly.
 This feature helps you keep track of what keywords you’ve used and what you still need to incorporate.
 Once you’re finished writing, you can then take your copy right into your listing for maximum indexation and conversions.

-If you’re not comfortable choosing where to put which keywords and writing sales-inducing copy, we recommend paying for a listing optimization service.
-Listing optimization services connect you with a team of professionally-trained Amazon copywriters who will write optimized content created for maximum visibility and conversions.
+If you’re not comfortable choosing where to put which keywords and writing sales-inducing copy, we recommend paying for a listing optimization service or leveraging innovative seller tools.

 Now that you’ve got the written side of an effective listing down, it’s time to talk about photos.
 Product photos are an extremely important element of your Amazon listing.
 Browsing on Amazon, you’ll see some product photos that are of questionable quality at best.
 You want to refrain from using stock images, relying heavily on photoshop and using largely text-based images.
 And while you might think your iPhone photo of your product will suffice, you’ll be surprised what a professional Amazon photographer can do for your brand perception, clicks, and sales.